PrasannaGnanasekaran/CV/README.md

       • The Robotics internship comes with lessons and project to learn, built, code and simulates virtually.)
-• During my internship ,I had the opportunity to explore the world of Project Coding and deeplearning, which I subsequently applied to a significant projec
+• During my internship ,I had the opportunity to explore the world of Project Coding and deeplearning, which I subsequently applied to a significant project
+### PROJECTS
+### E-YANTRA,IIT BOMBAY
+Collaborated in a team of three to design model of custom exo hand for stakeholder

 - 🔭 I’m currently working on this page.